joealden/corum-client/README.md

 If you haven't already, download Node Version 8+ [here](https://nodejs.org/en/download/current/) and Yarn [here](https://yarnpkg.com/en/docs/install) then install them both.
 Now your system is ready to develop or deploy Corum.

+#### Browser Compatibility
+**It is Important to note, because I am using quite new features such as [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), it is recommended to browse on the latest version of Chrome or Firefox to experience how Corum is supposed to look and function.**

 ### Development
 [create-react-app](https://github.com/facebookincubator/create-react-app) provides a pre-configured hot reloading dev server, which means I can save a file and see the resulting change instantly on my browser.
 This dev server also provides an in-browser error overlay, which allows for easier debugging.
 To start the dev server, run the following commands from the `corum` directory: